HussBTWYT/GitProfile-AI/README.md

 # GitProfile AI

-GitProfile AI is a web application that analyzes GitHub profiles using AI to generate recruiter-focused insights.
+GitProfile is a web application that lets users quickly search and view public GitHub profile information.
-It helps developers understand how their profile appears from a hiring perspective and highlights strengths, gaps, and improvement opportunities.
+It provides an easy way to explore key details such as followers, repositories, and account statistics.

 ---

 ## 🚀 Features

-- 🔍 GitHub username analysis
+- 🔍 GitHub username search
-- 📊 AI-generated profile insights
+- 📊 Display key profile statistics
-- 🧠 Recruiter-style evaluation summaries
-- 📌 Strengths and improvement suggestions
+- 📌 View followers, following, and public repositories
 - ⚡ Clean and modern UI built with React
+- 🌐 Fetches live data from the GitHub API

 ---